 Donald Moynihan is Director of the La Follette School of Public Affairs and Professor of Public Affairs.
 His research examines the application of organization theory to public management issues such as performance, budgeting, homeland security, election administration, and employee behavior.
 In particular, he studies the selection and implementation of public management reforms.

 Professor Moynihan, who served as Associate Director from 2009-2012, has presented his research on public sector performance to policymakers at the U.S. Office of Management and Budget, the World Bank and the Organisation for Economic Co-operation and Development.
 His book, The Dynamics of Performance Management: Constructing Information and Reform, was named best book by the Academy of Management's Public and Nonprofit Division and received the Herbert Simon award from the American Political Science Association, which honors the book with the most significant influence in public administration scholarship in the last three to five years.
 He created the Performance Information Project, which tracks research on performance management.

 Moynihan also is the co-author of “Toward Next-Generation Performance Budgeting,” published by the World Bank.
 Moynihan's work has appeared in Nature, the American Journal of Political Science, Journal of Public Administration Research and Theory, and numerous other scholarly journals.
 In 2014, Moynihan was awarded the Kershaw Award, which is provided every two years by Mathematica and the Association of Public Policy and Management to one scholar under the age of 40 for outstanding contributions to the study of public policy and management.
 Journal articles Moynihan has authored have won awards from the Public and Nonprofit Division of the Academy of Management (2002), the American Review of Public Administration (2003), Public Administration Review (2007), and Public Administration (2013).
 Public Administration Review also selected two of his articles on leadership and motivation among the 75 most influencial papers in its 75-year history.

-A native of Ireland, Moynihan completed his bachelor's of arts in public administration at the University of Limerick, and his master's and Ph.D. in public administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
+A native of Ireland, Moynihan completed his bachelor of arts degree in public administration at the University of Limerick, and his master's and Ph.D. in public administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.